 PHYSEN Wireless Doorbell – ideal for those who want buttons and receivers in multiple rooms and doors

-- 👍【Multiple Optional Ringtone & Mute Mode】 - PHYSEN wireless doorbell receiver features 58 chimes and 5 level adjustable volume(0 dB to 110 dB) to meet your needs for different occasions.
-LED flash are suitable for the elderly and hearing impaired.
-The indoor chime can remembers your last melody and volume level after closing it; No need to reset the previous settings,really save your time.
+- 👍【Multiple Optional Ringtone & Mute Mode】 - PHYSEN classroom doorbell receiver features 58 chimes and 5 level adjustable volume(0 dB to 110 dB) to meet your needs for different occasions.
+Bright LED flash is suitable for the elderly and hearing impaired.
+The indoor chime can remembers your last melody and volume level after closing it.
+No need to reset the previous settings, really save your time.

-- 👍【Wireless Doorbell Kit and Warranty】- Door Bell Kits Contains: 2 wireless doorbell transmitters and 3 plug-in smart doorbell receivers, double sided mounting tape, anchors, screws and A23 battery included.
-We will offer Lifetime Warranty and 24 hours customers service.
+- 👍【Wireless Doorbell Kit and Warranty】- Door Bell Kits Contains: 2 wireless transmitters and 3 plug-in smart doorbell receivers, double sided mounting tape, anchors, screws and A23 battery included.
+We will offer 18 months warranty and 24 hours customers service.
 Please feel free to contact us if you have any questions.

 - Wireless range: 400m (1300ft)

 - Sound level: 0-110dB